kamalbowselvam/Spacetimedreamer/content/posts/03_perceptron/index.en.md

 The single-layer perceptron is one of the simplest neural network architectures.
 It's a linear classifier used for binary classification tasks.
 In this article, we'll break down the single-layer perceptron algorithm and implement it in Python.
 The single-layer perceptron consists of only one layer of artificial neurons, which is also called the output layer.
 It takes a set of input features, applies weights to them, sums up the weighted inputs, and then applies an activation function to produce an output.

-## Algorithm Overview
+## Implementation

-1. **Initialize Weights:** Start with random weights for each input feature.
-2. **Calculate Output:** For each input sample, calculate the weighted sum of inputs.
-3. **Apply Activation:** Apply an activation function to the weighted sum.
-4. **Update Weights:** Adjust the weights based on the error between the predicted and actual outputs.
-5. **Repeat:** Iterate through steps 2-4 until convergence or a maximum number of iterations is reached.

-Let's implement this algorithm in Python:
+Intially a python class that accomadate the fuctions to intialize the hyper parameter to run the preceptron like the learning rate, number of iterations and the plot object for visualization purpose.

 ```python
 from Visualization import DecisionBoundary